Table of Contents

 How Does Zoom Make Money

-Before we understand How Does Zoom Make Money, let’s have a quick look at Zoom’s success timeline – its early history, growth, and success
+Before we understand how Zoom makes money, let’s have a quick look at Zoom’s success timeline – its early history, growth, and success.

 2011

-In June, the company raised $3M of seed money from Subrah Iyer (founder of WebEx), Dan Scheinman (former Cisco SVP and General Counsel), and Matt Ocko, TSVC, Bill Tai (Venture Capitalists)
+In June, the company raised $3M in seed money from Subrah Iyer (founder of WebEx), Dan Scheinman (former Cisco SVP and General Counsel), Matt Ocko, TSVC, and Bill Tai (Venture Capitalists).

 2012

-After changing Saasbee, Inc. to Zoom in May, the company decided to launch a beta version of its program in September, which could host conferences with up to 15 participants.
+After changing its name from Saasbee, Inc. to Zoom in May, the company decided to launch a beta version of its program in September, which could host conferences with up to 15 participants.

 Stanford University became Zoom’s first customer in November.